intel/zephyr.js/docs/gpio.md

 would be used for inputs to provide a default (high or low) when the input is floating (not being intentionally driven to a particular value).

-Note: Zephyr does not currently use this pull setting, at least for Arduino 101.
+*NOTE: Zephyr does not currently use this pull setting, at least for Arduino
-Perhaps there is no hardware support, but in any case it doesn't work.
-You can always provide an external resistor for this purpose instead.
+101. Perhaps there is no hardware support, but in any case it doesn't work.
+You can always provide an external resistor for this purpose instead.*

 The function returns a GPIOPin object that can be used to read or write the pin.